 For years, lung cancer was thought to be a single illness linked to smoking.
 But science has taught us that lung cancer is a complex disease with many types and subtypes.
 It can develop in men and women of different ages and races, regardless of whether they've ever smoked.

 One subtype of lung cancer is ALK+ NSCLC.
-Living with ALK+ NSCLC can be challenging and sometimes discouraging, especially if it continues to grow or spread (known as "progression").
+Living with ALK+ NSCLC can be challenging and sometimes discouraging, especially if it continues to grow or spread (progresses).
 If it does, you should know that there are certain therapies called ALK inhibitors that may help you.
-They may be effective as the first therapy you receive, and some of them may be effective even after you've already taken one or more prior ALK inhibitors.
+Some ALK inhibitors may be effective even after you've already taken one or more prior ALK inhibitors.